 Clinical Instructor, University of Washington School of Medicine, Department of Family Medicine.
 ABFM certified.
 Dr. Zimmermann graduated from the University of South Dakota School of Medicine, then completed her residency at the Family Medicine Residency of Idaho in 2012.
 She has interests in women’s healthcare, and full spectrum family medicine.
 She enjoys spending time with her husband seeking outdoor adventures.

 Barry has worked with Providence Family Medicine Residency since 2004.
 After graduating from the Emory University PA Program with a National Health Service Corps Scholarship, he worked four years at community health clinics for medically underserved populations in southwest Georgia.
 As a Teaching Associate in the University of Washington School of Medicine, Department of Family Medicine, he develops training programs on outpatient medicine for residents.
-He is also a member of the Information Technology team that supports providers using the EPIC EHR software.
+He also serves as a clinical preceptor for MEDEX PA students.
 Barry has an MBA from Boston College.
-He is in charge of developing strategies to reduce the clinic no-show rate and spearheads the effort to utilize EHR reporting capability for quality improvement.
-Barry sees patients, covers triage and manages patient flow in the clinic.
-He is also the chairman of the Special Events Committee.
-He loves fishing, hunting, martial arts and good coffee.
+He is a Board member of the Spokane County Medical Society.
+In the clinic, Barry sees patients, covers triage and manages patient flow in the clinic.
+He loves fishing, hunting, martial arts, and good coffee.